Alabama Product Liability Attorneys

 When product designers, manufacturers, and distributors allow dangerous or defective products into the hands of consumers, innocent people can be severely injured or even killed.
 If you or someone you love was harmed by a defective product, you could be entitled to financial compensation.

 At Morris Haynes Attorneys at Law, our Alabama product liability lawyers have extensive experience fighting on behalf of injured victims and the families of those wrongfully killed.
 We have successfully taken on major product manufacturers, corporations, and insurance companies in our pursuit of justice for our clients.
-With offices in Alexander City and Birmingham, we proudly represent clients throughout the state, offering personalized and aggressive legal representation backed by a long history of success.

 On This Page: